 Motley Crue book - Vol. 2 The Nineties

 Mötley Crüe plays their final show in support of their self-titled

 album at Club Shelter in Pasadena, California.
 This turns out to be

 John Corabi’s last performance with the Crüe.
-John moves out of Mick Mars’ house and
+John moves out of Mick

-John’s mother passes away; this adds to his stress levels.
+two years, John’s mother passes away; this adds to his stress levels.

 When her health insurance and social security don’t come through, John

 sells many of his possessions including his Harley, to pay her bills.